-Tomáš Kliegr, Ph.D. is an associate professor in the Faculty of Informatics and Statistics of University of Economics Prague, where he works in the Data Mining and Knowledge Discovery group.
+Tomáš Kliegr, Ph.D. is an associate professor in the Faculty of Informatics and Statistics of the Prague University of Economics and Business, where he works in the Data Mining and Knowledge Discovery group.

 February 17 2021.
 I was invited to present at the First international school on teaching and learning Machine Learning in Business Schools.